EQAR/deqar-docs/docs/architecture_data_model.md

 Structural Overview
 -------------------
-The DEQAR data model has been designed around four main entities: registered quality assurance **Agencies**, higher education **Institutions**, educational **Programmes** associated with institutions, and external quality assurance **Reports**.
+The DEQAR data model has been designed around four main entities: registered quality assurance **agencies**, higher education **providers**, their educational **programmes**, and external quality assurance **Reports**.

 ![DEQAR High Level Data Model with Countries](img/DEQARPhysicalERDiagram_Design31_20-01-18_highlevel.jpg)

-Registered agency users are invited to submit and manage information on their external quality assurance reports, including information about the particular study programme described in the report, if applicable.
-On the other hand, institutional information is managed by the EQAR secretariat, largely based on data from ETER/OrgReg.
+Registered agency users are invited to submit and manage information on external quality assurance reports, including information about the particular programme described in the report, if applicable.
+Information on higher education providers is managed by the EQAR secretariat.
+The information on higher education institutions is largely based on data from ETER/OrgReg.
+The information on alternative providers is provided by QA agencies and managed by the EQAR Secretariat.

-EQAR will also continue to collect and manage agency data as well as country data through their registry.
-These will be linked to report and institution data in DEQAR.
-To support this, DEQAR also includes a **Country** entity, which contains information on the official external quality assurance regime in any country which hosts an institution evaluated by an EQAR-registered agency.
+EQAR continues to collect and manage agency data, through its register, as well as country data in its knowledge base.
+These will be linked to report and provider data in DEQAR.
+To support this, DEQAR also includes a **country** entity, which contains information on the official external quality assurance regime in the countries/higher education systems of the European Higher Education Area (EHEA).

 ![DEQAR High Level Data Model with Countries](img/DEQARPhysicalERDiagram_Design31_20-01-18_countryplain.jpg)